 The defrost terminator is a bimetal switch that is normally open.
-Below 20° +/- 8.5° F, the terminator is closed.
-In order to test, first switch the main power switch to OFF, then locate the brown wire on E5 of the HV board.
+Below 20+/-8.5 °F, the terminator is closed.
+In order to test, first switch the main power switch to "Off".
+Locate the brown wire on E5 of the HV board.
 Unplug the wire and check for continuity between the brown wire and the black wire at E10.
-In the defrost cycle, this circuit will supply Line voltage to the defrost relay.
+If "0" is read then the bimetal is closed.
+It infinity (∞) is read, the bimetal is open.